 We were delighted to be featured in Welcome To Now's video What Do People Do All Day and feel it gives a fairly good flavour of the nature of the business.
 For a slightly less tongue in cheek description, do continue reading....

 Since the early days our team has grown to become a multi talented and varied one.
 Here are our core staff;

 David and Lizzy Stroud - company directors and their children, Walter and Poppy.

 Lizzy is a musician by trade.
 Having discovered that a Music and English degree does not offer the protection against gainful employment she had originally hoped, she now heads the areas of marketing, environmental growth and gardening.
 Dave is an engineer, originally having his own business in agricultural machinery design and construction.
 He is now in charge of the conversion work, accounts and practicals.
 Dave does the construction side of the website, while Lizzy deals with content.
 Together as a hobby they play in the band Wurlitza and add live soundtracks to silent films.
-Walter is at university studying electronic engineering, whilst Poppy can be relied upon to create beautiful Christmas cards and great videos and is currently doing a Diploma in Art and Design.
+Walter and Poppy are both now at university, but have played an enormous part in shaping the business into what it is.